ajeetraina/docs/content/guides/docker-concepts/building-images/using-remote-builders.md

 description: Using remote builders
 ---

+<iframe width="650" height="365" src="https://www.youtube.com/embed/nsWWQ1xoEy0?rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Explanation

+In this concept, you will learn the following:

+- Using remote builder like Docker Build Cloud

+Docker Build Cloud is a service that lets you build your container images faster, both locally and in CI.
+Builds run on cloud infrastructure optimally dimensioned for your workloads, no configuration required.
+The service uses a remote build cache, ensuring fast builds anywhere and for all team members.

+[Using Docker Build Cloud in CI ](https://docs.docker.com/build/cloud/ci/)can speed up your build pipelines, which means less time spent waiting and context switching.
+You control your CI workflows as usual, and delegate the build execution to Docker Build Cloud.

 [Docker Cloud Build](https://docs.docker.com/build/cloud/) offers a powerful and scalable solution for building container images for multiple architectures, leveraging dedicated remote builders and a shared cache for efficiency.
 Depending on your specific needs and build complexity, it can be an excellent choice for streamlining your multi-arch workflow